Farama-Foundation/Metaworld/README.md

 ### Seeding a Benchmark Instance
 For the purposes of reproducibility, it may be important to you to seed your benchmark instance.
-For example, for the ML1 benchmark environment with the 'pick-place-v2' environment, you can do so in the following way:
+For example, for the ML1 benchmark with the 'pick-place-v2' environment, you can do so in the following way:
 ```python
 import metaworld